-The Chairman.
-Then this is your individual opposition rather than the opposition of your organization?
+The CRAIRMAN.
+Then this is your individual opposition rather than ' the opposition of your organization?

-General RECKORD, No. sir.
+General RECKORD.
+No, sir.

-Mr. Woodruff.
+Mr. WOODRUFF.
 General, I want to get this perfectly clear.
 I understood you to say a moment ago that you had been directed by the chief of your organization of adjutants general to appear here as the representative of that organization?

-General RECKORD.
+General RECEORD.
 That is correct.

-Mr. Woodruff.
-To present the views of that organization as perhaps indicated to you by the president of the organization? - General Reckord.
-Yes, sir; that is correct.
+Mr. WOODRUFF.
+To present the views of that organization as perhaps indicated to you by the president of the organization?

-Mr. Woodruff.
+Mr. Woopruff.
 Then you are not speaking in your individual capacity; that is, if you are in opposition to any provision of this bill, it is not necessarily your individual opposition, but it is the opposition, as you understand it, of those organizations which you represent here?